 While I consider this my best work to date, the documentation trail has become hopelessly scattered so let me try to regroup in this blog post and make some sort of gateway/portal to the project.
 [Update: web page write up now finished.]

 The followup to the Sapphire 3 started out as a generic musing on stacked diamond buffers and current mirror amplification, coalesced for a bit as the ill-fated Project Unity before becoming part of the Sapphire line initially as a temporary measure as something I could drop in my existing chassis for testing.
-The first iteration kept the open loop buffer of previous Sapphire iterations, but now I'm running the 4.1m boards closed loop I realize I've ended up at just the classic, dictionary definition current feedback amplifier.
+The first iteration kept the open loop buffer of previous Sapphire iterations, but now I'm running the 4.1m boards with the buffer inside the feedback loop I realize I've ended up at just the classic, dictionary definition current feedback amplifier (CFA).
 Sigh.
 So much for originality.
 It sounds great though, so I'm not as upset about it as I might have been.

 Following on from this post and this post, we arrive in time for the holidays with Project Unity.
 Merry Christmas everyone.

 Four circuits: Unity, Unity H, Unity B, Unity BH. line preamp, Headphone amp, line Buffer, Headphone Buffer respectively, all derived from a common base circuit called Unity Root.
 Unity Root is conceptual, it exists only as a reference so you can see more clearly how the four working variants relate to each other.

 It's the "all for one, and one for all" approach to diyaudio, a single research and development line applied to a range of applications, feedback from any of the applications brought back to apply to the line in general.